 National Technical University of Athens, Greece, Bachelor of Arts “Architect-Engineer”, 1977

 Harris Dimitropoulos currently teaches design studios and theory courses and has taught art, design, and theory courses.
 In addition to his architectural education, he received formal art education from 1970 to 1983.
-His architectural and art work has been exhibited in Europe and in the United States.
+His architecture and artwork have been exhibited in Europe and in the United States.

 Mechanicsville /Pryor Street Monument, 1996.
 (With Stuart Romm).
 Sponsored by BellSouth and by MAOGA.
 And developed with the Mechanicsville Community.